 New students have three options for placement testing: ACCUPLACER, ACT or SAT.
 Scores must be less than two years old.
 You can submit official copies of your ACT and/or SAT scores to the Admissions and Records Office.
 TMCC offers students who have not taken the ACT or SAT the option to take the ACCUPLACER placement test.
 Recent high school graduates may place using alternate pathways, using high school coursework to qualify.

-- Complete New Student Orientation, Advising and Registration (SOAR Part II)
+- Complete New Student Orientation, Advising and Registration (SOAR Part I and II)

+Using your TMCC username and password, log in to your WebCollege Canvas account to access SOAR (Part I).
+SOAR (Part I) is TMCC's new student orientation online program.
 SOAR (Part II) is your chance to meet with academic advisement staff and prepare a first-semester class schedule in a group setting.
-You will receive instructions on how to register for Part II after you complete Part I.
+You will receive instructions on how to register for SOAR (Part II) after you complete SOAR (Part I).
+SOAR (Part I) is available January 2020.
+SOAR (Part II) is available March 2020.

 - Register for Classes

-You must register for at least 12 credits that are required for your certificate or degree program at TMCC for Fall.
+You must register for at least 12 credits that are required for your certificate or degree program at TMCC for Fall no later than July 1.
 Class registration is completed through MyTMCC using your TMCC username and password.
+Lastly, go to college.
+At the end of the year all your hard work will pay off and you’ll attend college debt-free!